beckom4/Client-Sever---OpenU-Python-CPP-/README.md

 3. Accessing the database and/ or extracting data from it is done using SQLITE3.
 4. All SQLITE3 commands are executed through Python's SQLITE3 interface.

+In addition, the project includes a full vulnerabilty report detailing the its vulnerabilities and different ways the project handles them.
+The report can be found in the file VulRep.pdf

+This project got a 100 with no remarks.